arkweather/BestTrack/README.txt

                                    single main iteration.
 More iterations may increase the likelihood of convergence, but will also increase runtime.

+       -bg    --big_thresh         The number of storm cells used as a threshold to determine whether to run the code in "big data mode" (see below)

         -o    --out_dir            Specify where the output files will be saved.